Zalužany

 Zalužany (Saluschan) is a municipality and village in Příbram District in the Central Bohemian Region of the Czech Republic.
 It has about 300 inhabitants.

 Etymology

-The name is derived from za luhem or za luží, i.e. "behind a meadow".
+The name is derived from za luhem or za luží, i.e. 'behind a riparian forest'.
 It referred to its location.

 Geography

 Zalužany is located about 16 km southeast of Příbram and 57 km southwest of Prague.
 It lies in the Benešov Uplands.
 The highest point is at 533 m above sea level.
 There are several small fishponds in the municipal territory.